 1970 – 2002

 The Firebird logo represents an entire era of the automotive industry, tied to the legendary American line of sports cars produced from 1967 to 2002.
-Although the brand has been discontinued, this emblem remains a vivid legacy that captures the unique spirit of the vehicles.
+Although the brand has been discontinued, this emblem remains a vivid legacy, capturing the unique spirit of the vehicles.
 As the final logo for the car and its promotional materials, it encapsulates the power and energy that set the brand apart from its competitors.

 The central element is the flaming bird, symbolizing strength, speed, and an unrelenting will to overcome any obstacle.
 This mythical bird is depicted in flight, with outstretched wings, a raised head, and an open beak.
 The emblem’s composition conveys the dynamism and passion inherent in Firebird cars.

-• Body: The central portion is a complex black figure with precise, geometrically defined contours.
-It is outlined in a bright yellow line, contrasting and enhancing the visual impact.
+- Body: The central portion is a complex black figure with precise, geometrically defined contours.
+It is outlined in a bright yellow line, which contrasts and enhances the visual impact.
 Black symbolizes strength and stability, while yellow represents energy and warmth.

-• Head: The bird is shown with its head raised, facing to the right.
-This is a key element of the composition, interpreted as a forward-looking aspiration toward the future.
-The open beak with flames inside enhances the effect of “living fire,” embodying the spirit of unceasing motion.
+- Head: The bird is shown with its head raised, facing to the right.
+This is a key element of the composition, interpreted as a forward-looking aspiration.
+The open beak with flames within enhances the “living fire” effect, embodying the spirit of unceasing motion.

 Black represents power, stability, and confidence, emphasizing the car’s rigor and restraint.
 Yellow, on the other hand, symbolizes energy, fire, and dynamism.
 Together, these colors create a harmonious balance of strength and speed.